 Although many of the bargains have disappeared, international buyers retain their interest in the city’s real estate.
 It appears they still believe healthy returns are available.
 New York also has less expensive real estate compared to other world cities such as London, Hong Kong, and Monaco.
-In addition, the political climate is more favorable, with other cities enacting taxes to discourage foreign purchases.
+Also, the political climate is more favorable, with other cities enacting taxes to discourage foreign purchases.
 The article mentions a more sinister reason, such as being able to hide money, although we cannot comment on whether this is true or not.

 Foreign investment in U.S. real estate totaled $50 billion in 2012, according to the Congressional Research Service.
 PropertyShark estimates that about 30% of condo sales in large Manhattan developments were made by foreign buyers since 2008.
 Corcoran Sunshine, a seller of luxury properties, estimated that 35% of sales since 2013 have been to international buyers, with half coming from Asia.

 Moreover, New York City real estate is no longer merely for the ultra-rich.
-This has important implications for buyers and sellers.
+This has significant implications for buyers and sellers.
 First, there is increased demand coming at a time when the city’s inventory has become scarcer.
 Second, domestic buyers are competing with all-cash buyers.
-If these properties are going to be used as rental properties for foreign buyers, it may be an easier closing process for the seller.
-Investors probably have their own construction crew to do the work, and may even seek a major overhaul of the property.
+If these properties are going to be used as rental properties for foreign buyers, it may be a more natural closing process for the seller.
+Investors probably have their construction crew to do the work, and may even seek a significant overhaul of the property.

 The current tide will not last forever.
 Everyone is now well aware that real estate goes through cycles.
 Nonetheless, foreign investment is having an influence on Manhattan real estate, although the degree of the impact is debatable.
 However, factors such as global political events or a drastic shift in worldwide economic growth can change the landscape.
 At the current moment, it appears to be helping raise the overall demand for the city’s real estate.